ctrl-alt-delarune/ctrl-alt-delarune/README.md

 ### XAF

 ###### C++, does not support C
-XAF (Cross-Platform Application Framework) is a framework made for applications with very basic rendering functions.
+XAF (Cross-Platform Application Framework) is a framework made for applications with basic rendering needs.
 XAF is extremely lightweight as to aid in debugging.